Ceelog/phpdoc-en/src/features/commandline/webserver.md

     [Thu Jul 21 10:48:50 2011] ::1:39147 GET /favicon.ico - Request read
     [Thu Jul 21 10:48:52 2011] ::1:39148 GET /myscript.html - Request read
     [Thu Jul 21 10:48:52 2011] ::1:39149 GET /favicon.ico - Request read

+Note that prior to PHP 7.4.0, symlinked statical resources have not been accessible on Windows, unless the router script would handle these.

 **Example \#2 Starting with a specific document root directory**